 Dr. Joongi Shin

-I investigate how to best use emerging technologies to support human collaboration in design activities.
+I investigate how to best use emerging technologies and AI to support human creative and design activities.

 Primary Research Keywords: HCI, user-centered design, collaborative creativity, generative AI

-Secondary Research Keywords: unobtrusive interaction, robotic furniture, posture manipulation, design tools for human collaborators, VR/AR.
+Secondary Research Keywords: unobtrusive interaction, robotic furniture, posture manipulation, design tools, VR/AR.

 Research Vision